katebennu/mind-scout/README.md

 Mark an article as unread.

 ### `mindscout stats`
-Show statistics about your article collection.
+Show statistics about your article collection, including source breakdown (arXiv, Semantic Scholar, etc.).

 ### `mindscout process` (Phase 2)
 Process articles with LLM for summarization and topic extraction.